-The vacancy rate in High Point in 2010 was 12.4%, which was almost double the vacancy rate in 1990 and 2000.
-This is not too surprising given the housing crash and foreclosure crisis seen nationwide starting in 2008.
-By comparison the vacancy rate in 2010 was 11.4% nationally and 13.5% in North Carolina.
+The vacancy rate in High Point in 2020 was 7.4%, which was significantly lower than in 2010 when it was 12.4%.
+This is not too surprising given the effects of the Great Recession seen nationwide from 2008-2010 and efforts to address blighted properties in High Point since then.
+By comparison the vacancy rate in 2020 was 9.7% nationally and 11.6% in North Carolina.